wonke2/Find-A-Pet/SprintReports.md

 - Created testts for UserController

 (Avash)
--User dashboard created and functioning
+- User dashboard created and functioning
--Integrating ServiceProvider Signup with User Signup Page -Used global state to store user data using react-redux toolkit -used redux-persist to save user data even after closing the browsere -All designs realste to users completed
+- Used global state to store user data using react-redux toolkit
+- Used redux-persist to save user data even after closing the browsere
+- All designs realste to users completed
+- Booking backend structure is done, just need to integrate it with the front end.

 Service Provider Dashboard (Mohammad):
 - Created a Service Provider Dashboard